JianQuanMa/NerdyOrWalky/README.md

 # NerdyOrWalky
-    An iOS individual project: provides navigation route to nearest coffee shop and others.
+    An individual ios project: provides navigation route to nearest coffee shop and others.